starling-cloud/django-bim/README.md

 - **Starling Associates** - *Initial work* - [Starling Associates](https://github.com/starling-cloud/django-bim)

-## Acknowledgments

-- Thanks to anyone whose code was used
-- Inspiration
-- etc.

 ### Notes

 - **Installation**: Make sure the installation instructions are correct.
 You might need to adjust them depending on how you configure your package deployment and whether you use `pip` or another method like `Poetry`.